xiaohu-art/Single-plank/README.md

 cylinder_ahandle = self.gym.create_actor(env_handle, cylinder_asset, start_pose, "cylinder", i, False, 0)
 ```

-*and I realized that there are two actors, cylinder and robot, in each environment.
+*I have realized that there are two actors, cylinder and robot, in each environment.
 So I modified the root states as:*

 ```python
 actor_root_state = self.gym.acquire_actor_root_state_tensor(self.sim)